DoIT-Technical-Club/Web-Crawler-using-Django/README.md

 - Modern web browser with developer tools (for testing and debugging)
 - Text editor or integrated development environment (IDE)

+## Event details :

+- [Hacktoberfest](https://hacktoberfest.com/), presented by Appwrite, ILLA and Digital Ocean, is a **month-long** challenge.
+It happens every year in the month of October.
+- Hacktoberfest is open to everyone and it marks the celebration of Open Source.
+It's the one of the biggest Open Source event that encourages newbies to participate in Open Source and create their 1st meaningful PR.
+- Hacktoberfest® is **open to everyone** in our global community.
+Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
+- All backgrounds and skill levels are encouraged to complete the challenge.
+- You can sign up **anytime between September 26 and October 31** and enter the world of Open Source.

+---

 # Contributing to Hacktoberfest2023

 Hacktoberfest is an annual celebration of open-source contributions.
 This year, it runs from October 1st to October 31st, and you can be a part of it!